severalprojects/Mosaic_Knitting/README.md

 ## How to Run
 Download all the files
-make sure you have tkinter in your import path
+make sure you have tkinter, or download/install it and make sure its in your import path
 run main.py